JayPea21/Go-Go-Go/README.md

 # Go Go Go
- So this is where I do GO and stuff.
+ So this is where I do GO tutorials and stuff.
  Mostly it's examples based off of https://tour.golang.org/